hackclub/hackclub/workshops/particle_physics/README.md

 }
 ```

+We just added a list of functions that objects of this class can perform.
 With the basic structure set up, lets go through each function individually and add the code.

 ```javascript
 ...